 WHERE TO GET PAXLOVID AND MOLNUPIRAVIR

-These medicines are only available by prescription.
+These medicines are only available by prescription from healthcare providers, including pharmacists.

 - Ask your provider if you are eligible for treatment.
 If they give you a prescription, click here, enter your address or zip code, and click on the box “Locations to fill a prescription”.